Wachema/Wachema/README.md

 - 👋 Hi, I’m @Wachema
-- 👀 I’m interested in ...Python for machine learning and artificial intelligence in general
+- 👀 I’m interested in ...Python for machine learning and artificial intelligence
 - 🌱 I’m currently learning ...Python and web design
 - 💞️ I’m looking to collaborate on ...Machine learning projects
 - 📫 How to reach me ...@waru_charles on Twitter and waru.ces@gmail.com